-Bracket Indexing does not follow the normal syntax of a dyadic function.
+This form of Indexing, using brackets, does not follow the normal syntax of a dyadic function.
+For an alternative method of indexing, see Index on page 65.

 ☐IO is an implicit argument of Indexing.

 Three forms of indexing are permitted.
 The form used is determined by context.